 New Study Finds Vitamin D Sufficiency Is Tied To Key Cognitive Health Factors

-Throughout the past 20 years, a lot of brain health research has focused on vitamin D and cognitive function.
-Through these studies, researchers have discovered that healthy levels of this essential fat-soluble micronutrient help transfer information between neurons, support cellular immune factors in the brain, and even protect the structure and function of neurons—which is especially vital as we age.* The science is clear: Vitamin D is a key player when it comes to everyday function of the nervous system.*
+Throughout the past 20 years, a lot of brain health research has focused on vitamin D and cognitive function4.
+Through these studies, researchers have discovered that healthy levels of this essential fat-soluble micronutrient help transfer information between neurons5, support cellular immune factors in the brain, and even protect the structure and function of neurons—which is especially vital as we age.
+The science is clear: Vitamin D is a key player when it comes to everyday function of the nervous system.

-Testing brain health in vitamin D sufficiency.
+Your brain on vitamin D

 While we know vitamin D deficiency is inversely related to brain health parameters, studies analyzing cognitive function in those who have achieved vitamin D sufficiency are few and far between.
 Thus, the International Journal of Environmental Research and Public Health study explored the relationship between cognitive performance and vitamin D levels in healthy middle- to older-aged adults.

 Women in the study had an average serum 25-hydroxyvitamin D [i.e., 25(OH)D] level of 31 ng/ml while men averaged 34 ng/ml—both slightly above the clinical cutoff for vitamin D insufficiency of 30 ng/ml.
 All participants had 25(OH)D levels above 20 ng/ml (which is considered the cutoff for vitamin D deficiency) and were tested for these vitamin D levels and cognitive health and performance metrics throughout the study.